Frequently Asked Questions

 Audience data was made avalilbale for television from Idra Media.

 Information on ownership structures, shareholders and financial statements of media companies and related individual owners were obtained from the Albanian National Business Register.
 The register’s database is online and publicly accessible in the Albanian language.

-MOM also sent information requests to all investigated media companies and FOI requests to the public broadcaster, RTSH, the Ministry of Finance (for Public Spending on media) and AKEP (for registered internet domains).
+MOM also sent information requests to all investigated media companies and FOI requests to the public broadcaster, RTSH, the Ministry of Finance (for Public Spending on media).

 In order to guarantee and verify the objective evaluation, MOM worked with an advisory group that commented and consulted throughout the research process.
 It was composed of national specialists with a substantial knowledge and experience in the media and communications fields.

 The main question is: which media outlets influence the opinion-forming process?
 In order to scan all relevant media, we included all traditional media types (Print, Radio, TV, Online).

 The media were selected according to the following criteria:

 MOM focused mostly on media with the highest reach, measured by audience share.
 Basis for selection was audience research data for the most recent period available provided by Idra Media (TV for May 2022 – May 2023).

 The news worthiness and opinion content.
 The study focuses on general information with a national focus.
 As such, media with specific thematic focus (music, sport), social networks, search engines and advertisement were excluded.

 The selection based on these criteria initially consisted of plus/minus ten media outlets per media type (TV, print, radio, online), with a focus on the TV market as it has the widest audience reach in Albania.
 Shedding light on these most relevant media outlets already allows revealing tendencies in media concentration.
 More media outlets were and will be added – if they prove to be relevant in terms of their owner or of their influence on public opinion (read more - “How are media outlets selected?”).